StephanieH20/Processing-Projects/Curve Shortening/README.md

 From 2022, after hearing about Grigori Perelman's infamous solution to the Poincare Conjecture.
 His proof used something called Ricci Flow.
-This project provides a simple illustration in 2D, which could simply be referred to as curve-shortening flow.
+This project provides a simple illustration in 2D, in which this could simply be referred to as curve-shortening flow.
 The algorithm essentially "smooths" out a closed curve by incrementally minimizing curvature around the curve, shrinking it down into a circle and then a point.

 Draw a closed curve then press space to start curve shortening.